CirroBuild/FrostiDocs/docs/introduction.md

   that enables time-oriented language capabilities and partitioning
 - [SQL extensions](/docs/concept/sql-extensions) allow performant time series analysis with a concise syntax
-- [JIT compiler](/docs/concept/jit-compiler) to speed up queries
+- [JIT compiler](/docs/concept/jit-compiler) to speed up `WHERE` clauses
-- [Partitions](/docs/concept/partitions) can be used for significant performance benefits on calculations and queries
+- [Partitions](/docs/concept/partitions) can be used to perform time-based queries more efficiently
 - [Symbol](/docs/concept/symbol) type makes storing and retrieving repetitive strings efficient
 - [Indexes](/docs/concept/indexes) can be used for faster read access on